Yellow Tongue

 What is a yellow tongue?

-A condition where the tongue appears yellow due to accumulation of bacteria, dead cells, or other substances.
+A condition where the tongue appears yellow due to various possible causes.

-Poor oral hygiene, smoking, dehydration, and certain medical conditions.
+Poor oral hygiene, smoking, dehydration, and certain medical conditions may contribute.

 Is a yellow tongue contagious?